ChakraFusion/Gwent-Crown-Farmer/README.md

 # Gwent Crown Farmer
- fully automatic AHK bot for farming all the bonus Journey Crowns and leveling up
+ fully automatic AHK Gwent bot for farming all the bonus Journey Crowns and leveling up

 Features:
 - works on Gwent 10.9+